red-hat-storage/ocs-ci/docs/getting_started.md

 If an elastic-search server is not available, the tests can deploy ES in the system under test for the benchmark, and it will dump all results in JSON file.

-The deployment of the Elastic-search server is available only for x86_64 architecture for other architecture (e.g. PPC / s390), since the benchmark can not deploy ES server on the OCP cluster, an ES server need to be deployed in the LAB, and the IP/Port need to be configured in the configuration file.
+The support for automated deployment of the Elastic-search server is available only for x86_64 architecture for other architecture (e.g. PPC / s390), since the benchmark can not deploy ES server on the OCP cluster, an ES server need to be deployed in the LAB, and the IP/Port need to be configured in the configuration file.